Open-Source-Community/LinQuest/Module-2/Questions.md

 **Task 3:** Now that her project folder is set up, she makes a backup before proceeding.

 **Note:** This question requires three commands.

+---

+## Question 11:

+Ali had been working on a research paper for weeks, but today, when he went to open his document, it was gone!
+He knew he had saved research.docx somewhere, but he couldn't remember where.

+Frustrated, he thought, Maybe I can search for it instead of clicking through every folder manually.
+Once he found it, he planned to move it back to his Documents folder.

+**How can he find and move the file?**